vmsmith/CookBook/steak_au_poivre.md

 3. Remove steaks and put in the oven for a few minutes, then bring out and cover them to rest.

-4. Deglace the pan with some cognac.
+4. Deglace the pan with some cognac while reducing the cognac by about half.

 5. Add the beef stock and reduce a bit.

 6. Add some the demi-glace, then the roux, then a splash of cream.

+7. Season with salt and pepper.